epicadidash/profeslers/README.md

 # Greetings and Hello 👋👋
-## This is going to be a game changing solution  for all professionals(Open Source)
+## This project is going to be a game changing solution  for all professionals(Open Source)
 ### Many of us  are managing accounts accross many platforms .
 Right?.
 We as coder , devs , designer or any professional we face lack of time and on top we have to do a lot to have networking (we have not enough time for ourselves) so this solves this by creating a single platform with all above functionalities which will solve a lot of time of these professionals.
 In this project we will be creating a platform which will be all in one platform for the all of the skilled executive people out there .
 Goals include
 * ##### make the user interfacve more friendly(like twitter and Instagram)
 * ##### Communities(like discord)